 - Be offered other ways of having their say that they feel comfortable with

-- It was mainly the parents rather than the children who decided when, where and how the children talked with CAFCASS.
-For some children the place they met made them feel uncomfortable.
+- It was mainly the parents rather than the children who decided when, where and how they talked with CAFCASS.
+For some children, the place they met made them feel uncomfortable.

-- For some children the meeting was shorter than expected and they didn’t get asked as many questions as they expected.
+- The meeting was shorter than expected for some children, and they didn’t get asked as many questions as expected.

 - Quite a few, especially older teenagers, felt confused during and after the meeting.

 - Children did not know they could write a letter to the judge or meet them.
-One had been invited to go to court but chose not to because it felt too scary.
+One had been invited to court but chose not to because it felt too scary.

-- Children relied on and trusted their worker to be their voice in court, although, where they didn’t feel understood, they worried about what might happen next.
+- Children relied on and trusted their workers to be their voice in court, although they didn’t feel understood and worried about what might happen next.